The original Northern Powerhouse

 In the heart of the campus, Chancellor’s Court is a little green haven.
 Chamberlin, Powell and Bon likened it to the great Oxbridge quadrangles, but to my mind, it has more life, intimacy and interest.
 It’s beautifully landscaped with trees and plants dotted around the square and two huge rock features.
 It’s also now home to the university’s Sustainable Garden, an allotment-meets-forest style garden that has an array of herbs that you can pick and take home.
 And on the rooftop of the surrounding buildings, a garden was recently added, which is worth taking a look at if you can find your way up.
 According to the University website: “The garden features a mini-forest garden, wildflower meadows, an edible hedge, and a space to grow vegetables, salads and herbs.
 The aim is that the area will become a central hub on campus; a communal place to relax, as well as providing research opportunities.”

 As we stroll uphill past the Edward Boyle Library, so we reach University Square and the oldest part of the university buildings in the shape of Beech Grove House and Beech Grove Terrace, both dating back to the 1790s.
 Finally, we reach Alfred Waterhouse’s wonderful Great Hall of 1894.
-This building represents the origin point of the university and is now used for examinations, meetings and graduation ceremonies.
+This building represents the original point of the university and is now used for examinations, meetings and graduation ceremonies.

 The Parkinson Building (1951) dominates Woodhouse Lane; and behind it is the magnificent (inside) Brotherton Library, a Beaux-Art building with art deco fittings, completed in 1936.

 Then we headed left into the peaceful St George’s Fields (3.8 hectares, 9.3 acres), which served as Leeds’ general cemetery from 1835, when St John’s churchyard became full, until 1969.
-There are an elegant Greek Revival Gatehouse and non-denominational temple.
+There is an elegant Greek Revival Gatehouse and non-denominational temple.

 Clarendon Road, which we walked up next, used to be called Reservoir Street because of a reservoir there belonging to Leeds Corporation Waterworks.
-The reservoir was built in 1837 after cholera epidemics had swept Leeds in 1832.
+It was built in 1837 after cholera epidemics had swept Leeds in 1832.
 The North Lodge (c.
 1850), a single-storey Gothic Cottage built alongside the reservoir, still survives behind the gardener’s cottage near the Victoria Monument.

 At the top of Clarendon St is the Former Police Station, Fire Station and Library (1901).
 The Pevsner entry reads: “Dominated by its landmark lead-domed clock tower.
 In the extravagant free Italianate style of WH Thorp.
 Red brick, carved Bradford stone dressings including pickaxes and hoses on the keystone of the traceried central window.”
-WH Thorp was one of a core of Victorian & Edwardian Leeds’ architects who shaped the city in that era.
+WH Thorp was one of a core of Victorian & Edwardian Leeds’ architects who shaped the city in that period.

 Woodhouse Moor (26 hectares, 64 acres) is really a park.
 It was once part of a much larger moor of the same name, including land now occupied by the University of Leeds.
-As a high position above Leeds, it has been a military rallying point, and Rampart Road (on the north-east side) is named after the ramparts which were once there.
+As a high position above Leeds, it has been a military rallying point, and Rampart Road (on the northeast side) is named after the ramparts which were once there.
 During the English Civil War, in 1642, Parliamentary forces led by Thomas Fairfax massed on Woodhouse Moor before taking Leeds from the royalists.

 Acquired by the council in 1857 to improve public health in the city, Woodhouse Moor was often referred to as ‘the lungs of Leeds.’
 The move to purchase the park was triggered by ‘encroachments’ upon the space; parts of the land were being parcelled off for development, and rumours circulated that a substantial section might be given over to the army as an encampment.
 A grassroots campaign in support of a public park gathered momentum, spurred by a sense of threat to the Moor’s heritage.
 By the end of the nineteenth century, the Moor was widely used for a variety of purposes, including sport (mainly cricket), musical concerts and political meetings.

-By the beginning of the 20th century, there were extensive pleasure gardens and features such as a bandstand.
-During the Second World War, the Moor was given over to more utilitarian purposes such as air raid shelters and allotments (some of which still exist, we pass them on our right).
+By the beginning of the 20th century, there were extensive pleasure gardens and features such as the bandstand.
+During the Second World War, the Moor was given over to more utilitarian purposes including air raid shelters and allotments (some of which still exist, we pass them on our right).
 In 1937, four statues were moved from the centre of Leeds to the Moor to make way for road widening and a car park in Victoria Square – Wellington, Queen and Sir Henry Marsden, Robert Peel and Queen Victoria.
 She had briefly visited the moor in 1858 when she came to Leeds to open the Town Hall.
-The Moor was one of the locations of the Festival of Britain in 1951 – a marquee exhibition and various displays were held there.
+The Moor was also one of the locations of the Festival of Britain in 1951 – a marquee exhibition and various displays were held there.

-The former Leeds Grammar School (1859) by EM Barry (he completed works on the Houses of Parliament undertaken by his father Sir Charley Barry, and built the Royal Opera House), now the University Business School, is in classic Gothic Revival style.
+The former Leeds Grammar School (1859) by EM Barry (he completed works on the Houses of Parliament undertaken by his father Sir Charles Barry, and built the Royal Opera House), now the University Business School, is in classic Gothic Revival style.

 Moving through, we see the rather impressive Charles Thackrah Centre for Innovation.
 With a mission like that, I guess you have to look a little bit different, which it certainly does.